AI in the enterprise: guide covering every department with governance, risks, and roadmap

 EU AI Act and the regulatory landscape

-The EU AI Act (Regulation (EU) 2024/1689) creates the first binding legal framework for AI in the EU.
-Enterprises should factor the regulatory context into every AI initiative from the start.
+The EU AI Act (Regulation (EU) 2024/1689) sets binding rules for AI in the EU.
+For companies, that means risk classes and obligations belong in the plan from the outset—not as an afterthought.

 Risk tiers in the EU AI Act